Skip to content

 fetchLinkedPages

 A factory function that creates a required context source.
-It extracts all URLs from the source text and fetches their content before translation begins.
+It extracts URLs from the source text and fetches their content before translation begins.
+By default it fetches up to ten links (configurable via maxLinks).

 import {